sammiee5311/mp4-download-and-converter/README.md

     - convert all the downloaded videos from `mp4` to `mp3`.
 - together
     - download all the urls and convert all the downloaded videos.
+- one
+    - argument:
+        - `--url <video url>`
+            - ex) `python main.py one --url example.com/example.mp4`
+    - download vid from url argument and convert the downloaded video.

 ## future plans
-- [ ] download and convert with url argument via terminal command.
+- [x] download and convert with url argument via terminal command.
 - [ ] add more convert options.